 - Grain storage and handling laboratory with several large bins and various conveyors

 - Pneumatic and fluid power trainer benches

 - PTO-driven dynamometer

 - Various farm equipment including tractors with autosteer, combine, high clearance self propelled sprayer, planters, tillage tools and manure handling and application equipment

 - 7 temperature/humidity environmental chambers

-- Various wood and metal fabrication equipment including a CNC milling machine, computerized plasma cutting table and state-of-the-art welding equipment
+- Wood and metal fabrication equipment including a CNC milling machine, computerized plasma cutting table and state-of-the-art welding equipment

 - UV-Visible spectrophotometer (UV-Vis spec)